-Like many businesses, the uncertainty created by the COVID-19 pandemic has proven to be a challenging time for RBHS.
-In response to this uncertainty, RBHS deployed a number of initiatives to help improve the value proposition and to assist affordability challenges faced by members.
+Like many businesses, the continuing uncertainty created by the COVID-19 pandemic has at different times throughout the financial year presented challenges for RBHS and its members.
+In response to this uncertainty, RBHS offers a number of initiatives to help improve the value proposition and to assist affordability challenges faced by members.